dhsolver/todo-list/README.md

 - **Docker Compose**: Simplifies multi-container Docker applications.
 - **Jest**: Used for unit testing.

-## How to Run the Application
+## How to Build and Run the Application

-To run the application using Docker Compose, follow these steps:
+To build and run the application using Docker Compose, follow these steps:

 1. Make sure you have Docker and Docker Compose installed on your system.
 2. Clone this repository to your local machine.